Jobber vs Housecall Pro: Which Invoices Get Paid Faster? (Layout Psychology)

 TL;DR: Invoice Payment Speed Comparison

-We’re judging these platforms on one criterion: How fast does money move from customer’s account to your bank?
+The Metric: Time to Money.
+We are judging these platforms on one criterion: how fast does money move from customer’s account to your bank?
 Every day of delay costs you money in opportunity cost, potential bounced checks, and forgotten satisfaction with your work.

 Housecall Pro Invoice Weaknesses: Photo-heavy design can feel informal for corporate clients expecting standard business invoicing.
 Not all services have visible transformations (plumbing repair behind walls, electrical work in panels).
 Images increase file size making email delivery occasionally problematic for customers with slow internet.